All Products

 3. In the Actions column of the target database, click More > Convert Online Database To Cold Storage Database.

-4. Click OK and refresh the current page.
-The online database enters the conversion stage, and its status changes from Running to Converting to Cold Storage.
+4. Click OK, then refresh the page.
+The database status changes from Running to Converting to Cold Storage.
+The conversion time depends on the size of the database files.
+Large databases may take longer.

 2. In the left-side navigation pane, click Databases.